 - 1. You must not enter if you or anyone in your household has COVID-19 symptoms. - 2.
-If you develop COVID-19 symptoms within 7 days of visiting these premises alert NHS Track and Trace.
-Alert the hall cleaner on [insert a contact number] and alert the organiser of the activity you attended. - 3.
+If you develop COVID-19 symptoms within 48 hours of visiting these premises alert NHS Test and Trace.
+Alert the hall cleaner on [insert a contact number] and alert the organiser of the activity you attended.
+You must get a COVID-19 antigen test. - 3.
 Maintain 2 metres social distancing as far as possible: Wait behind the marked lines as you go through the entrance hall to your activity and observe the one-way system marked. - 4.
 Use the hand sanitiser provided on entering the premises.
 Clean your hands often.
 Soap and paper towels are provided. - 5.
 Avoid touching your face, nose, or eyes.
 Clean your hands if you do. - 6.
 "Catch it, Bin it, Kill it".
 Tissues should be disposed of into one of the rubbish bags provided.
 Then wash your hands. - 7.
+Face coverings must be worn unless an exception applies for your activity. - 8.
 Check the organisers of your activity have cleaned door handles, tables, other equipment, sinks and surfaces before you arrived.
 Keep them clean.
-We [do our best to/cannot] clean all surfaces at the hall between each hire. - 8.
+We [do our best to/cannot] clean all surfaces at the hall between each hire. - 9.
 Take turns to use confined spaces such as corridors, kitchen and toilet areas.
 Standing or sitting next to someone is lower risk than opposite them.
-Briefly passing another person in a confined space is low risk. - 9.
+Briefly passing another person in a confined space is low risk. - 10.
 Keep the hall well ventilated.
-Close doors and windows on leaving. - 10.
+Close doors and windows on leaving. - 11.
 Wash your clothes when you get home to reduce risk of transmission.

-This hall was last cleaned at [insert time]

-am/pm/eve on [insert date]
+This hall was last cleaned at [insert time] Appendix D am/pm/eve on [insert date]